 ¶ parcels -- no more than 13 ounces, and over 3/4" thick.

 Now we get to the purpose of this section of the Guide.
 The Post Office does not allow DC on "letters" and "flats."
 But it does allow DC on "parcels" so long as they are over 3/4" thick.
 If your envelope package is 3/4" or less, you can fatten it up by inserting some extra cardboard, folded bubble-wrap or Styrofoam peanuts into the envelope to build it up over 3/4" thick.
 If it isn't over 3/4," the Post Office can upgrade (and increasingly does) the mail piece to Priority Mail and postage-due the recipient!
-(As a side note: DC is automatically included in all the mailing labels produced by the eBay-PayPal set-up -- you are forced to take it, which isn't such a bad thing -- remember, just $0.19 or free.)
+(As a side note: DC is automatically included --and for free!-- in all the mailing labels produced by the eBay-PayPal set-up.

 ISSUES IN POST OFFICE SCANNING AND INSURANCEWhen delivered, the postal carrier also often neglects to scan the piece, in which case you would lose your PayPal Seller Protection Policy benefit in case of a buyer-claimed non-delivery.
 (I've heard that some unscrupulous buyers, who have received the package, will use the label number to track the package on-line to see if the carrier neglected to scan it, and if so, the buyer will put in a fraudulent non-delivery claim!)
 Even if the parcel was scanned on the pickup side, if it is not scanned on the delivery side (and "lost"), the sender is not eligible for the Seller Protection Policy since delivery can not be confirmed on-line -- that is all PayPal cares about!
 More about scanning is found in the "ADVANCED, USEFUL OPTIONS AVAILABLE IN THE PAYPAL MULTI-ORDER SET-UP" section below. .... ... ...
 It is important to note, though, that the Post Office would honor your on-line bought insurance even if the parcel was never scanned.